rostacik/ModalWindowAsync/README.md

 Where to look in the solution :
 -
+I used **Visual Studio 2013 Update 4** so everything in this project is packaged as VS solution.
+Anyway, you don't need VS to play with the code.

 Two main "areas" are where you should look are **host.js** and **popup.js**.
-I used Visual Studio 2013 Update 4.
 You can find them here : [https://github.com/rostacik/ModalWindowAsync/tree/master/ModalWindowAsync/Scripts/Dialog](https://github.com/rostacik/ModalWindowAsync/tree/master/ModalWindowAsync/Scripts/Dialog).
 These two files are used in host.html and popup.html and popup2.html that you can find here : [https://github.com/rostacik/ModalWindowAsync/tree/master/ModalWindowAsync/Dialog](https://github.com/rostacik/ModalWindowAsync/tree/master/ModalWindowAsync/Dialog).

 Please feel free to send me any comments and/or ideas to make this better : dusan a t rostacik d o t net.
 Pull requests are welcome.
 Thank you.